martenmatrix/personal-website/README.md

 3. If you want to download the `.gif`'s used for the examples, you'll have to [install Git LFS](https://git-lfs.github.com/).
 After installing it, run `git lfs pull` in the projects directory to pull the images.
 However, this is only necessary, if you want to display the images of the projects, which are examples.

-4. If you want that your `.gif`'s get optimized, you can run `npm run optimizegif`.
+4. If you want that your `.gif`'s get optimized, you can run `npm run optimizegifs`.
-	> :bulb: By default the optimized images will get outputted to the "optimized" folder, however if you want that your original images get replaced by the optimized ones, run the command `npm run optimizegif replace`.
+	> :bulb: By default the optimized images will get outputted to the "optimized" folder, however if you want that your original images get replaced by the optimized ones, run the command `npm run optimizegifs replace`.

 	> :bulb: There is a similar command for optimizing PNGs with the same options: `npm run optimizepngs`.